jgerstmayr/EXUDYN/README.rst

 Exudyn only works with Python.
 Thus, you need an appropriate Python installation.
 So far (2021-07), we tested

-+  \ **Anaconda, 64bit, Python 3.7.7**\  (Anaconda3 64bit with Python3.7.7 can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\  choosing \ ``Anaconda3-2020.02-Windows-x86_64.exe``\ ) (but Python 3.8 and 3.9 (since 2021-11) are also working well!)
++  \ **Anaconda 2021-11, 64bit, Python 3.9**\  (older Anaconda3 versions can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\ )
++  Currently, we work with Python 3.6 - Python 3.10 \ **conda environments**\  on Windows, Linux and MacOS (3.8-3.10).
-+  \ **Spyder 4.1.3**\  (with Python 3.7.7, 64bit), which is included in the Anaconda installation (or 64bit and are compiled up to the same minor version, i.e., 3.7.x.
++  \ **Spyder 5.1.5**\  (with Python 3.9.7, 64bit) and \ **Spyder 4.1.3**\  (with Python 3.7.7, 64bit), which is included in the Anaconda installation (or 64bit and are compiled up to the same minor version, i.e., 3.7.x.
 There will be a strange .DLL error, if you mix up 32/64bit.
-It is possible to install both, Anaconda 32bit and Anaconda 64bit -- then you should follow the recommendations of paths as suggested by Anaconda installer.)
+It is possible to install both, Anaconda 32bit and Anaconda 64bit -- then you should follow the recommendations of paths as suggested by Anaconda installer.); Spyder works with all virtual environments

 Many alternative options exist:

-+  In case that you have an older CPU, which does not support AVX2, use: Exudyn with Python 3.6.5, or compile without AVX flags for your machine. (e.g. Anaconda 32bit with Python3.6 can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\  choosing \ ``Anaconda3-5.2.0-Windows-x86.exe``\ .)
 +  Users report successful use of Exudyn with \ **Visual Studio Code**\ . \ **Jupyter**\  has been tested with some examples; both environments should work with default settings.
-+  Anaconda 2020-11 with \ **Python 3.8**\  and Spyder 4.1.5: no problems up to now (2021-07), TestSuite runs without problems since Exudyn version 1.0.182.
++  Anaconda 2020-11 with \ **Python 3.8**\  and Spyder 4.1.5: no problems except some regular crashes of Spyder, TestSuite runs without problems since Exudyn version 1.0.182.
-+  Anaconda 2021-11 with \ **Python 3.9**\  and Spyder 5.1.5: Tested with current version (1.1.99), TestSuite runs without problems.
 +  Alternative option with more stable Spyder (as compared to Spyder 4.1.3): Anaconda, 64bit, Python 3.6.5) (Anaconda 64bit with Python3.6 can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\  choosing \ ``Anaconda3-5.2.0-Windows-x86_64.exe``\  for 64bit.)

 If you plan to extend the C++ code, we recommend to use VS2017 (previously, VS2019 was recommended: However, VS2019 has problems with the library 'Eigen' and therefore leads to erroneous results with the sparse solver.
 VS2017 can also be configured with Python 3.7 now.) to compile your code, which offers Python 3.7 compatibility.